-Get the answer to this never-ending discussion once and for all and see what is the best baby registry!
+Get the answer to this never-ending discussion once and for all and see what the best baby registry is!

 There has been a never-ending debate on what is the best baby registry out there.
 You have probably read several moms advising to register here because of this and that, or some moms warning you not to register here or there because of blah blah blah.

-One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom’s past experience might be totally different from another mom, hence, the different feedbacks.
+One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom’s experience might be different from another mom; hence, the various feedbacks.

 I have been reading all the online “debates” and tried to find a solution and hope that it will eventually help moms to settle where to create their baby registries.

 One solution to probably end the “best baby registry debate” is to know exactly what exactly to put or not to put on the registry.
 Once parents know, they can make narrow down their list and take it with them while they research online for the lowest price of the items.

 It also helps if shipping and returns are free.
 You will never know when you need to return an item.

 Regardless of where you end up registering, customer service always changes.
 Some online feedbacks about a lousy customer service happened four years ago.
 For all you know, the employee is no longer working for that company, hence, a different experience with customer service.

 Let us start by enumerating some of the most talked about baby registries.